BeiqianyiLi/APV-High-Fidelity-/README.md

 # Apple Vision Pro - Customization Prototype

 ## Disclaimer
 This project is an independent open-source conceptual prototype created solely for the CraterHacks 404 Hackathon.
-It is not affiliated with, endorsed by, or sponsored by Apple Inc., ZEISS, or any mentioned co-branded entities (Rolex, Porsche, etc.).
+It is not affiliated with, endorsed by, or sponsored by Apple Inc., or any mentioned co-branded entities (Rolex, Porsche, etc.).

 ## Project Overview
 Built for "Experiencers" (consumers seeking novelty and social identity), this high-fidelity interactive prototype explores the future of spatial computing e-commerce.